Dogs do important work in everyday life across a wide range of areas, including in the police, on farms and in the military.

 In this article we explore the necessity for working dog insurance and which companies might be able to insure you for it.

-If you're looking for pet insurance for a non-working dog, check out Bought By Many's unique pet insurance products by joining our pet insurance group.
+If you're looking for pet insurance for a non-working dog, check out Bought By Many's unique pet insurance products.

 Read on to learn more about:

 - Do I need pet insurance for my working dog?

 - Which companies sell pet insurance for working dogs?